dimitriaatos/prepared/main.typ

 #import "figures/triangle.typ": triangle

 #ieee(
-  title: [Performing plucked string multiphonics on any pitched sound],
+  title: [Performing string multiphonics on any pitched sound],
   abstract: [
     Multiphonics and flageolet tones on string instruments are performed by lightly touching the vibrating string.
-    This paper investigates the physical phenomena taking place when touching a string, in an attempt to abstract the effect of the touching finger from the string it is performed on.
+    This paper investigates physical models of the lightly touched string and develops a model where the untouched string and the touching finger are split in separate parts.
-    This abstraction allows for "performing" string multiphonics and harmonics on arbitrary synthesized sounds.
+    This separation allows for replacing the untouched string model with an arbitrary sound and applying the effect of the finger to it.
+    In practice, this means that flageolet tones and string multiphonics can be applied to non-string sounds, like sounds of other instruments and synthesized electronic sounds.
+    The proposed model is developed in the form of a non-recursive, time-based formula.
-    A software implementation of the touched string abstracted model is presented and used in a small scale evaluation study.
+    A software implementation of the touching finger model is presented and used in a small scale evaluation study.
-    Limitations of the model are identified and possible solutions discussed.
+    Limitations are identified and possible solutions discussed.
-    Beyond the case of the touching finger, a wider research objective is proposed, aimed at abstracted modelling of accoustic qualities and effects.
+    Beyond the case of the touching finger, a wider research objective is proposed, aimed at abstracted modelling of acoustic qualities and effects.
   ],
   authors: (
     (